corrinlin/inclusivevt.DITA.final/alumnilanding.md

 # Alumni

 Welcome to the Alumni section of InclusiveVT.
 Here you will find information related to InclusiveVT specifically geared for alumni of Virginia Tech.
-Information on InclusiveVT as well various ways to get involved with InclusiveVT are included here.

 ![alumnilogo](http://www.vtmag.vt.edu/winter07/images/alumnilogo.jpg)